deya-eldeen/blog/_posts/post/2022/2022-03-13-ios-android-developer-security-basics.md

   - "Math"
 ---

-Mobile app security is a critical concern for both iOS and Android developers.
-This article aims to cover the essential security basics that every mobile developer should know.
-Presented as a conversation between two developers, Sam 🥸 and Jomjom 💀, we’ll explore various security concepts, risks, and best practices.
+Mobile app security has emerged as a paramount concern for developers working on both iOS and Android platforms, given the increasing reliance on mobile applications for everyday activities.
+This article seeks to delve into the fundamental security principles that every mobile developer must understand to protect their applications and users effectively.

+Presented in an engaging dialogue format between two developers, Sam 🥸 and Jomjom 💀, we will navigate through a variety of security concepts, potential risks, and best practices essential for safeguarding mobile apps.
+By fostering a comprehensive understanding of these critical topics, developers can better equip themselves to build secure applications that not only protect sensitive user data but also enhance user trust and compliance with security standards.

 <!--more-->